echoprotocol/echowiki/docs/get-started/installation.md

 ##### Ubuntu 16.04 LTS

-Ubuntu 16.04 LTS have no required `cmake` and `gcc-7` in its default repositories.
-They can be installed though Pip and third-party PPA repository.
+Ubuntu 16.04 LTS has no required `cmake` and `gcc-7` in its default repositories.
+They can be installed through Pip and third-party PPA repository.

 ```bash
 sudo add-apt-repository ppa:jonathonf/gcc-7.3